How to part ways with your companyFebruary 4th, 2022

 You should also follow-up with your boss after 6 months and 1 year, for instance, to find out how things are going.

-Remember: “Out of sight, out of mind” and the last thing you want is to fall into oblivion professionally speaking.
+And the last thing you want is to fall into oblivion professionally speaking!

-##In Social Media This item should be addressed, because today, whether you want or not, it’s something that has some impact on our lives.
-Here’s my advice is to avoid exposing yourself more than the recommended.
+This item should be addressed, because today, whether you want or not, it’s something that has some impact on our lives.
+Here my advice is to avoid exposing yourself more than the recommended.

 Common sense is key, once again.
 Of course, there’s nothing particularly harmful in posting how happy you are with your new job, saying you’re grateful for the opportunity given to you by the previous company, a couple of photos of your farewell lunch/dinner...
 As long as it is something positive, you’re good to go, and don’t put anyone under the weather either.